 - I bow to this masculine logic.
 In our house we will avoid the use of two terms as goals or expectations for ourselves and children—perfection and equality.
 Striving to satisfy self and others will be used instead of expecting or demanding perfection.
 Striving for fairness to settle disputes will be used to replace equality as the objective.

 - Spanking a child on the rump—not gently but not hammering either—reminds of wrongness rather than causes pain.
 Reminders teach; pain earns hostility.
 Parents become more respectable as leaders when they punish a child less than what kid thinks he deserves.
-(Yes, kids brag of getting away with light punishment, but respect and trust for the punisher are not weakened.
+(Yes, kids brag of getting away with light punishment, but respect and trust for the one who punishes are not weakened.
 Kids know they do wrong and when they deserve to be dealt with.
 If they don’t get what they know they deserve, they learn to reward themselves with greater accomplishments that people consider to be bigger wrongs.
 Admirable behavior cannot be beaten into a child without other consequences of parental dislike.)

 - As a matter of policy, full disclosure is forbidden.
 Family member faults, shortcomings, private affairs, and mistakes are not open for discussion by children, and parents will take such issues offline and behind closed doors.